See These 10 Vegetable Garden Mistakes: And How to Avoid Them!

 4. Planting in the Shade

-Lets face it, sometimes plants do not cooperate with our ideas of landscaping!
+Lets face it, sometimes plants and flowers do not cooperate with our ideas of landscaping!
 Planting in the shade along a fence or in the shadow of your house will not help plants thrive.
 Most need direct sun, and grow best in uninterrupted sunlight all day.
 This is more challenging if you have a north facing yard, or one with several trees, so plan ahead to get the most out of your garden.

 5. Planting Too Large of a Garden